 Bindu and vishuddhi are connected through the nasal canal.
 If you should make a comparison, then the Ear-Nose-Throat system connects these two chakras.
 Thus, when awakening occurs in vishuddhi, it simultaneously releases the divine nectar of bindu.

-The representative location of bindu is at the back of the head directly opposite the forehead (ajna chakra).
+The representative location of the bindu chakra is at the back of the head directly opposite the forehead (ajna chakra).
 You can also feel this as a slight concave depression in your cranium at the back of your head.
-These locations are merely a means to focus your concentration or meditation on the particular chakra.
+These locations are merely a means to focus your concentration or Bindu Chakra Meditation on the particular chakra.
 There is no scientific or actual connection.
 Modern tantriks desperately try to make such associations in the same as religious people use Science to justify the existence of god.
-Needless to say, it would be easier to accept Tantra and Kundalini Tantra as a system with its own terminology, system of symbols, and philosophy.
+Needless to say, it would be easier to accept Tantra and Kundalini Tantra as a system with its own terminology, system of symbols, and philosophy

 In Yoga practice, the khecari mudra (kechari mudra) stimulates the bindu nectar.
 Please remember that this is symbolic and no fluid is actually secreted!